Jinxhy/On-device-Deep-Learning-Resources/README.md

 ## News :mega:
 10/09/2024: The repository is back to update now!\
-22/11/2022: The On-device Deep Learning Resources repository is first announced!!!
+22/11/2022: The On-device AI Resources repository is first announced!!!

 ## On-device Deep Learning Security and Privacy
 - THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models.